 I can provide your film-project with music and ambience that fits the tone and vibe you are going for.
 Music shouldn't be in the way of what's in frame it should merely support and help add a new layer of emotion.
-Check this link for reference -> https://www.youtube.com/watch?v=5zh_rtxS1Jk.
+Check this project for reference of my previous work as a composer. -> https://www.youtube.com/watch?v=5zh_rtxS1Jk.

 ReviewsEndorse Adam Wallin

 Q: Tell us about a project you worked on you are especially proud of and why.
 What was your role?

 A: Overkill’s The Walking Dead: Maya Trailer.
 My first complete trailer I did.
 Did all the music and ambience for that one.